SoulXHades/Game-Scripts/Dead by daylight/README.md

 # Hotkeys
 * c - Struggle when carried by killer
 * h - Struggle in hook (key setting must be using space bar to struggle)
-* e - End the script (press and hold E key for 2 secs to ensure the script full stops)
+* e - End the script (press and hold E key for 2 secs to ensure the auto scripts fully stops)